 - Details of any ongoing research projects that were enhanced by the pilot research

 The Program Leader will request updated information from each investigator annually, until such time as the investigator reports that no additional publications or grant applications are expected as a consequence of the pilot study.

 Depending on available funding, the SNPRC calls for pilot study proposals one (1) or two (2) times per year.
 When there are 2 funding cycles, the submission deadlines typically are in late June and/or late December.
 Reviews are usually conducted within 6-8 weeks after a cycle’s submission deadline.
 This timing allows the SNPRC to notify a successful applicant in time to begin the pilot study on or before May 1 or November 1 for funding cycles 1 and 2, respectively.

-Announcements regarding the dates for the next competition will be published at this web site and in the SNPRC’s newsletter, The Roundup.
-Additionally, calls for applications will be sent by e-mail to the other NIH-funded Primate Research Centers and institutions belonging to the Association of Independent Research Institutes (AIRI), US medical and dental schools with NIH-supported investigators, and university departments at which previous award recipients were based.
-If you would like to be placed on an e-mail list to receive future Pilot Study announcements from the SNPRC, please contact the Pilot Research Program Coordinator, Dr. Michael C. Mahaney (email@example.com) by e-mail (please cc all requests to Ms. Deborah E. Newman at firstname.lastname@example.org).
+Announcements regarding the dates for the future submission/review cycles will be published at this web site and in the SNPRC’s newsletter, The Roundup.
+Additionally, calls for applications will be sent by e-mail to the other NIH-funded Primate Research Centers, institutions belonging to the Association of Independent Research Institutes (AIRI), US medical and dental schools with NIH-supported investigators, and university departments at which previous award recipients were based.
+If you would like to be placed on an e-mail list to receive future Pilot Research Program announcements from the SNPRC, please contact the Pilot Research Program Coordinator, Dr. Michael C. Mahaney (email@example.com) by e-mail (please cc all requests to Ms. Deborah E. Newman at firstname.lastname@example.org).

 The most recent announcement can be found as a PDF file at the following link: